agroimpacts/nmeo/materials/assignments/nmeo_assn1.md

   notebook as a guide, use the `KMeans` function from `sklearn` to fit a 7-cluster KMeans model to a sample of pixels from the 3 band image (don’t forget to flatten the image first).
 - Use the model to classify the 3 band image.
 Save it out to geotiff.
+- **10 point bonus**: Instead of using `sklearn` to do the kmeans clustering, replace that workflow with one based on `ee` and `geemap`, so that the kmeans clustering is done on Google Earth Engine.
+That will require first transferring the processed Planet tiles to Earth Engine as assets first.
 - Use `leafmap` to plot both the Sentinel 3-band image (as false color) and the kmeans-classified image in relation to the tile `GeoDataFrame`.